joshgh/message-board-ip/README.md

-# Q&A Message Board
+# Q&A Message Board Week 2

-#### Message Board to ask and answer questions, 28 October 2016
+#### Message Board to ask and answer questions, 04 November 2016

 #### By **Joshua Huffman**

 ## Description

 This webapp allows users to post questions and other users to answer the questions.
-Users can up- or downvote questions and the questions are listed by score on the index page.
+Users can rate answers to indicate if they are helpful or not.

 ## Prerequisites